Describe a monument that you like | IELTS Speaking Practice

-Describe a monument (e.g. a statue or sculpture) that you like.
+This IELTS Speaking Practice example explores how to answer: Describe a monument (e.g. a statue or sculpture) that you like. in the IELTS speaking test.

 How to answer the "Describe a monument that you like" cue card in Part 2 of the IELTS speaking test